jtblin/kube2iam/README.md

 By using the `--auto-discover-default-role` flag, kube2iam will auto discover the base ARN and the IAM role attached to the instance and use it as the fallback role to use when annotation is not set.

+### Metrics

+`kube2iam` exports a number of [Prometheus](https://github.com/prometheus/prometheus) metrics to assist with monitoring the system's performance.
+By default, these are exported at the `/metrics` HTTP endpoint on the application server port (specified by `--app-port`).
+This does not always make sense, as anything with access to the application server port can assume roles via `kube2iam`.
+To mitigate this use the `--metrics-port` argument to specify a different port that will host the `/metrics` endpoint.

+All of the exported metrics are prefixed with `kube2iam_`.
+See the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/getting_started/) for more information on how to get up and running with Prometheus.

 ### Options

 By default, `kube2iam` will use the in-cluster method to connect to the kubernetes master, and use the